Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Characterizing Weight Update Sparsity

-Having established that sparsity is consistently high, we now investigate its underlying mechanism and robustness.
-Understanding why sparsity occurs allows practitioners to preserve it; understanding what affects it ensures robustness in practical deployments.
+\Cref{fig:sparsity_main} summarizes our findings.
+Mean per-step sparsity is approximately 99\% across all model scales and families, confirming and extending prior observations~\citep{mukherjee2024sparse} to the GRPO setting.
+This consistency across architectures (Qwen, Llama, Gemma) and scales (0.5B--7B) suggests that the phenomenon is tied to Adam optimization at RL learning rates rather than to a single model family.
+Sparsity is also stable throughout training: standard deviation across 400 steps is only 0.2--0.4\%, with even worst-case steps remaining above 98\%.
+For multi-step comparisons, sparsity remains above 98\% within the $k \leq 8$ range recommended for asynchronous RL~\citep{scalerl}, giving a stable target for communication-efficient method design (\Cref{sec:method}).

+With consistently high sparsity established, the remaining questions are why dense gradients produce sparse weight updates and whether the effect survives practical rollout delays.
+We first explain the BF16 absorption mechanism and its learning-rate dependence, then test robustness to policy staleness.

-\subsubsection{Why Are Gradients Dense but Updates Sparse?}
+\subsection{Why Are Gradients Dense but Updates Sparse?}

-A natural hypothesis is that weight update sparsity arises from sparse gradients.
-However, our measurements reveal the opposite: \textbf{gradients are nearly fully dense}, with approximately 99\% of parameters receiving non-zero gradients at each step (\Cref{app:gradient_sparsity}).
-The sparsity emerges downstream, during the weight update itself, through a phenomenon we call \emph{update absorption}: modern LLM training uses BF16 precision, which has limited resolution, so updates smaller than roughly $|w|/256$ of a weight's magnitude cannot be represented and are rounded away.
-Since the learning rate directly scales update magnitudes, it determines which weights can be modified.
-At standard RL learning rates ($\eta \approx 3 \times 10^{-6}$), most updates fall below this threshold and are absorbed.
-We provide formal definitions and analysis in \Cref{app:bf16_details}.
-This analysis assumes Adam-style optimizers; other optimizers may exhibit different behavior (\Cref{app:optimizer_dependence}).
+A natural hypothesis is that sparsity arises from sparse gradients.
+However, we find the opposite: \textbf{gradients are nearly fully dense}, with approximately 99\% of parameters receiving non-zero gradients at each step; see \Cref{app:gradient_sparsity}.
+Sparsity emerges downstream via \emph{update absorption}: BF16's limited resolution means updates smaller than roughly $|w|/256$ cannot be represented and are rounded away.
+Because learning rate directly scales update magnitude, it determines which weights can be modified.
+At typical RL post-training learning rates, e.g. $\eta \approx 3 \times 10^{-6}$, most updates fall below this threshold.
+We provide formal analysis in \Cref{app:bf16_details} that demonstrates this for Adam-style optimizers, though other optimizers may behave differently (\Cref{app:optimizer_dependence}).

-\Cref{fig:bf16_threshold} visualizes the interaction between learning rate, weight magnitudes, and BF16 precision.
-The diagonal line shows the minimum update magnitude required to modify a weight of a given size.
-Adam updates have two relevant bounds: the \emph{effective bound} where update magnitude equals the learning rate $\eta$ (the practical case when Adam's ratio $|\hat{m}|/\sqrt{\hat{v}} \approx 1$), and the \emph{absorption bound} representing the theoretical maximum update ($10\eta$ for standard hyperparameters).
-Where these horizontal lines intersect the diagonal marks the corresponding weight thresholds.
-Weights beyond the absorption bound are permanently frozen; weights between the two thresholds may occasionally receive updates under extreme gradient conditions but are typically frozen.

-The key observation is that most LLM weights (gray dots) lie far to the right of where the update bound intersects the threshold line.
-For these weights, even maximal gradients cannot produce updates large enough to survive BF16 rounding.
-This explains why approximately 96\% of weights cannot receive updates based on magnitude alone (see \Cref{app:weight_magnitude} for detailed statistics across model families).